evagunawan/SYLENS/README.md

 Sylens requiers **Python 3.8.10** or greater to use.
 Decompressed and compressed paired-end, single-end, and interleaved FASTQ files are all file types that can be analyzed with Sylens.

-To begin Sylens with a paired-end file use:
+To begin Sylens with a paired-end file in the command line interface, use:
 ```
 Sylens_main.py FILE1.fastq FILE2.fastq
 ```